hudson-trading/corral/doc/04_callback_bridging.md

 resume until all the cancelled tasks have exited.
 If you can't arrange to use `join()`, you will just need to be very careful about task lifetimes.

+Alternatively, one can `asyncClose()` a nursery.
+This function cancels any tasks in the nursery (including those yet to be started) like `cancel()` does, but also accepts a continuation callback, which will be invoked when the tasks complete and the nursery is safe to destroy (such destruction can happen from within the callback).
+This provides an option to implement asynchronous destruction of an object featuring UnsafeNursery if necessary:

+    class MyReader: public IReader { // see above corral::UnsafeNursery nursery_;

+      public:
+        void asyncDestroy() {
+            nursery_.asyncClose([this]() noexcept { delete this; });
+        }
+    };

+`asyncDestroy()` may also be helpful if the object can be destroyed from within the completion callback of a regular operation, like `cb(result)` in the snippet above.
+Since the task calling the callback is currently running, it cannot be cancelled synchronously, so an attempt to delete `MyReader` from within such a callback would trigger the assert mentioned above.
+To accommodate a pattern like this, it's possible to heap-allocate the `UnsafeNursery` (in order to be able to decouple its lifetime from the lifetime of `MyReader`) and call `asyncClose()` from the destructor of `MyReader`:

+    class MyReader: public IReader { // see above std::unique_ptr<corral::UnsafeNursery> nursery_;

+      public:
+        MyReader(boost::asio::io_service& io):
+            nursery_(std::make_unique<corral::UnsafeNursery>(io));

+        ~MyReader() {
+            auto n = nursery_.release();
+            n->asyncClose([n]() noexcept { delete n; })
+        }
+    };

+Note that in the latter case any tasks still running might retain a pointer to `MyReader` which is already destroyed; it's up to the user to guard against any use-after-free errors.